chungcuiyi/isomerpages-mlaw/news/public-consultations/_posts/2020-03-23-Public-Consultation-on-Section-440-of-Insolvency-Restructuring-Dissolution-Act.md

 4. To balance the interests of the counterparty and other stakeholders, various safeguards are included in s 440.
-This includes exemptions for certain types of contracts (under s 440(5) of the IRDA) and certain types of entities (under s440(6) of the IRDA), where the restriction would have a disproportionately adverse impact on markets.
+This includes exemptions for certain types of contracts (under s 440(5) of the IRDA) and certain types of entities (under s 440(6) of the IRDA), where the restriction would have a disproportionately adverse impact on markets.

 <ol start="2" style="list-style-type: upper-roman; font-weight:bold">
 <li><u>Public consultation</u></li>